LLNL/zfp/docs/source/examples.rst

 specify the grid size (default = 100 |times| 100); *nt* specifies the number of time steps to run (the default is to run until time *t* = 1); and *blocks* is the number of uncompressed blocks to cache (default = *nx* / 2).
-The '-i' option enables array traversal via iterators instead of indices.
+The :code:`-i` option enables array traversal via iterators instead of indices.

 Running diffusion with the following arguments::